juicy-reality/25d-gif/README.md

 ## side notes

-	image is biger then vieport by 7,5-8,0%
+Image is biger then vieport by 7,5-8,0%